sglyon/IndexedTables.jl/README.md

 In some cases such dimension permutations are needed for performance.
 The leftmost column is esssentially the primary key --- indexing is fastest in this dimension.

+## Importing data

+Importing data from column-based sources is straightforward.
+For example, csv files can be imported this way:

+    julia> using IndexedTables, IndexedTables.Table
+    julia> using CSV
+    julia> table = Table(CSV.read(filename).columns...)

+Of course, this assumes the file already has the "data column" in the rightmost position.
+If not, first reorder the columns.

+## Indexing

+Most lookup and filtering operations on an `IndexedTable` are done via indexing.
+Our `hitemps` array behaves like a 2-d array of integers, accepting two
+indices:

+    julia> hitemps["Boston", Date(2016,7,8)]
+    76

+If the given indices exactly match the element types of the index columns, then the result is a scalar.
+In other cases, a new `IndexedTable` is returned, giving data for all matching
+locations:

+    julia> hitemps["Boston", :]
+    ─────────────────────┬───
+    "Boston"  2016-07-06 │ 95
+    "Boston"  2016-07-07 │ 83
+    "Boston"  2016-07-08 │ 76

+As with other array types, `IndexedTable` generates its data values when iterated.
+This allows the usual reduction functions in Base (and some others) to work:

+    julia> maximum(hitemps["Boston", :])
+    95

 ## Select and aggregate